duplocloud/terraform-provider-duplocloud/docs/resources/ecache_instance.md

 - `number_of_shards` (Number) The number of shards to create.
 - `parameter_group_name` (String) The REDIS parameter group to supply.
 - `replicas` (Number) The number of replicas to create.
 Defaults to `1`.
-- `snapshot_arn` (String) Specify the ARN of a Redis RDB snapshot file stored in Amazon S3.
+- `snapshot_arns` (List of String) Specify the ARN of a Redis RDB snapshot file stored in Amazon S3.
+User should have the access to export snapshot to s3 bucket.
+One can find steps to provide access to export snapshot to s3 on following link https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/backups-exporting.html
 - `snapshot_name` (String) Select the snapshot/backup you want to use for creating redis.
 - `snapshot_retention_limit` (Number) Specify retention limit in days.
 Accepted values - 1-35.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))